-Following a public consultation, changes will be made to the Congestion Charge scheme to ensure it remains effective in reducing the use of cars in central London.
+Following a public consultation, changes have been made to the Congestion Charge scheme to ensure it remains effective in reducing the use of cars in central London.

-From 8 April 2019, private hire vehicles entering the Congestion Charge zone between 07:00 and 18:00, Monday to Friday, will need to pay the £11.50 daily charge.
-See our Congestion Charging web page for more information about the charge and how to pay.
+Since 8 April 2019, private hire vehicles entering the Congestion Charge zone between 07:00 and 18:00, Monday to Friday, will need to pay the £11.50 daily charge.
+See our Congestion Charge page for more information about the charge and how to pay.

 Private hire vehicles that are designated as wheelchair-accessible vehicles (WAVs) will retain the exemption, but only when carrying out a private hire booking for a TfL-licensed private hire operator.

 PHVs are designated as WAVs at the point of the vehicle licensing inspection and this is noted on the vehicle licence.

 A new, phased cleaner vehicle discount was introduced on 8 April 2019, replacing the existing Ultra Low Emission Discount.